Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 }
 ```

+> [!NOTE]
-> __Note:__ This default actions asset is older than, and entirely separate from the [default project-wide actions](ProjectWideActions.md).
+> This default actions asset is older than, and entirely separate from the [default project-wide actions](ProjectWideActions.md).
 It is a legacy asset that remains included in the package for backward compatibility.